biomechanics-hlrs-gebert/I-CIF-CT-Image-Filter/README.md

 ## Development of new features
 All new features or parts of the tool are developed via branches.
 At any time, a version which compiles and executes and which does not necessarily crash is kept on the Repo's master branch.

-Developing new features and calulations with C or Fortran may render a cumbersome undertaking.
+Developing new features and calculations with C or Fortran may render a cumbersome undertaking.
 Utilizing an interpreted language or interpreting framework like MatLab, Octave, Python or sth. else is welcomed.
 However, please push *all* of the development files into this repository/testing/A... directory structure.

 ### We apply *a slightly modified* [semantic versioning](https://semver.org):

 Given a version number MAJOR.MINOR.PATCH, increment the:

-* MAJOR version when you make incompatible changes,
+* MAJOR version when you major Features (i.e. new way of image processing),
-* MINOR version when you add functionality in a backwards compatible manner, and
+* MINOR version when you extend functionality (i.e. new kernels), and
-* PATCH version when you make backwards compatible bug fixes.
+* PATCH version when you make bug fixes.
 ## Requirements

 * x86 64bit Hardware